Hritikraj8804/KodeKloud_Engineer/Linux_1/05_Linux_User_Expiry.md

 ssh into the App Server 1: `ssh tony@172.16.238.10`

 Run the following command to create the user "kirsty" with a lowercase username: `sudo useradd --expiredate 2021-02-17 --create-home --shell /bin/bash kirsty`

+To check if the user "kirsty" was created, you can use the `grep` command to search for the username in the `/etc/passwd` file: `grep "^kirsty:" /etc/passwd`